 *Fred Gray was born on this date in 1930.
-He is an Black civil rights attorney, preacher and activist.
+He is a Black civil rights attorney, preacher, and activist.

 Born in Montgomery, Alabama, Fred David Gray attended the Loveless School, where his aunt taught, until the seventh grade.
-He attended the Nashville Christian Institute (NCI), a boarding school operated by the Churches of Christ, where he assisted thee NCI president visiting other churches of the largely white denomination.
+He attended the Nashville Christian Institute (NCI), a boarding school operated by the Churches of Christ.
+He assisted the NCI president in visiting other churches of the largely white denomination.
 After graduation, Gray was admitted to Alabama State College for Negroes, and received a baccalaureate degree in 1951.
-Encouraged by a teacher to apply to law school despite his earlier plans to become a historian and preacher, Gray moved to Cleveland, Ohio, and received a juris doctor degree from Case Western Reserve University School of Law in 1954.
-At the time there was no law school in Alabama that would admit Blacks.
+Encouraged by a teacher to apply to law school despite his earlier plans to become a historian and preacher, Gray moved to Cleveland, Ohio, and received a Juris Doctor degree from Case Western Reserve University School of Law in 1954.
+At the time, there was no law school in Alabama that would admit Blacks.

 After passing the bar examination, Gray returned to his hometown and established a law office.
 He also began preaching at the Holt Street Church of Christ, where his parents had been members.
 In 1957, Gray became a licensed preacher of the Churches of Christ.
 In 1974, he helped merge the denomination's white and Black churches in Tuskegee, Alabama, where he had moved.
-Gray also served on the board of trustees for Southwestern Christian College, an HBCU near Dallas, Texas affiliated with the Churches of Christ.
-In 2012 Lipscomb University in Nashville, Tennessee, also affiliated with the Churches of Christ bestowed a doctorate of humane letters honoris causa upon Gray in 2012.
+Gray also served on the board of trustees for Southwestern Christian College, an HBCU near Dallas, Texas, affiliated with the Churches of Christ.
+In 2012 Lipscomb University in Nashville, Tennessee, also affiliated with the Churches of Christ, bestowed a doctorate of humane letters honoris causa upon Gray 2012.
 Gray once challenged Lipscomb's segregation practices.